Otoplasty (Ear Surgery) in High Point, NC

-- Ears stick out prominently
+- Ears that stick out prominently from the head

 Children will be given general anesthesia, while adults can be provided with a sedative and local anesthesia.